How to Secure and Use a Microloan for Your Business

 Still, eligibility for this type of financing will vary from lender to lender.
 Be sure to review guidelines carefully before applying, as this will help you increase your chances of securing the loan.

 For instance, many lenders will still require that applicants be a for-profit organization based in the United States, have decent credit scores, and meet a time in business requirement.
 They may also ask to see recent funding numbers, to get an understanding of your business’s financial situation.

 How to Apply for a Microloan:

-Like any other small business loan, you’ll apply for a microloan through a lender.
+Like any other small business loan, you’ll apply for a microloan through a financial institution or business loan lender.